 This privacy notice does not apply to you if you are a candidate of ours.
 The notice that applies to our candidates can be accessed here www.chapmanblack.com/privacy/.

-1. Endorsed Technologies Limited is a limited company incorporated in England and Wales.
-Registered Number: 10505324.
+1. Ignite SAP Limited is a limited company incorporated in England and Wales.
+Registered Number: 11645650.
 Registered Office: Northern And Shell Building, 10 Lower Thames Street, London, England, EC3R 6EN.

 2. Endorsed.com Limited is a limited company incorporated in England and Wales.
 Registered Number: 09838952.
 Registered Office: Northern And Shell Building, 10 Lower Thames Street, London, England, EC3R 6EN.

-In order to source the very best talent for you and keep you up to speed with the latest recruitment developments in the market, you may provide us with or we may obtain personal information about you, such as information regarding your:
+In order to source the very best talent for you and keep you up to speed with the latest recruitment developments in the market, you may provide us with or we may obtain personal information (also referred to as "personal data") about you, such as information regarding your:

 a) personal contact details that allows us to contact you directly such as name, title, email addresses and telephone numbers;